- Looks good inside and out

 Mazda didn’t go to Italy to design its 2020 CX-5, but the automaker could have fooled us.
 The crossover’s clean lines look good in any color or trim level both inside and out, which earns an 8 out of 10 on our scale.

 The long-hood profile gives the 2020 Mazda CX-5 a rear-wheel-drive appearance more like German crossovers, even though power primarily heads forward.
-The flat front fascia satisfies European pedestrian crash test standards while looking cohesive and clean, especially the fine detailing around the broad grille and narrow taillights that sweep into the fenders.
+The flat front bumper satisfies European pedestrian crash test standards while looking cohesive and clean, especially the fine detailing around the broad grille and narrow taillights that sweep into the fenders.

 Mazda swaps the standard 17-inch alloy wheels for 19-inchers on higher-trim versions, but even the base wheels have an intricate design that helps make the CX-5 look far more costly than it is.